Tugra-Guldogan/YulaOS/README.md

 # YulaOS
-A basic x86-64 operating system written in rust !
+A basic x86-64 operating system written in rust.